-Thyroid nodules (growths), Russell says, affect up to 80 percent of women, but only 5 to 15 percent of those lumps and lumps are malignant.
-After surgery or other treatments, regular follow-up visits with an endocrinologist are very important to check if cancer returns to the thyroid or if cancer cells spread to other organs in the body.
-Sometimes, cancer cells can spread beyond the neck to the lungs, bones, and other parts of the body.
-While none of these therapies are currently approved by the Food and Drug Administration for the treatment of thyroid cancer, several clinical studies have shown that they are reasonably effective in stopping tumor progression.
+After surgery or other treatments, regular follow-up visits with an endocrinologist are important to check if cancer returns or spreads to other organs in the body.
+While none of these therapies are currently approved by the FDA for treating thyroid cancer, several clinical studies have shown that they are reasonably effective in stopping tumor progression.